anees-ahmed/Data-analysis-tools/README.md

 # Data analysis tools
- Contains functions for EDA, preprocessing and parameter tuning.

 I. preprocessing.py
 contains preprocessing transformers.
 These transformers were written to help me with some common transformations I use in analyses.
 The input/ouput are pandas dataframes.